 How Do You Make An Espresso?

 First off, you will need an espresso machine!
-There are a lot of different machines out there you can buy, but if you already have an espresso machine, let’s began!
+There are a lot of different machines out there you can buy, it will be tough to respond to so many options.
+If you already have an espresso machine, let’s begin!

 Fill The Water Reservoir